Video Games Movies: From the Big Screen to the Small Screen and Back Again

 “The Lord of the Rings: The Fellowship of the Ring”, was released in 2002 and was made readily available for all major consoles at the time.

 It was directly based on the movie adaptation of the series.
-As the years went on, more and more games were released based on this franchise, with the latest being “Middle-earth: Shadow of War" of which came out in 2017.
+As the years went on, more and more games were released based on this franchise, including “Middle-earth: Shadow of War" which came out in 2017.

 Fast & Furious Crossroads